HristoKolev/webpack-workshop/README.md

 - Copy the contents of the `extra/07-transform-imports` directory to the root directory of this workshop.

-- Run the `build` script to verify that everything works.
+- Run the `build` npm script to verify that everything works.

 ```shell
 npm run build